MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Evaluation

 \subsection{Evaluation on Accuracy}

-We set the baseline as a ``no-attack-and-protection" FL, which means that it excludes the use of any cryptographic tools as well as Byzantine-robust solutions but only deals with full honest parties.
-We then set \#clients participating in the baseline training equal to \#semi-honest clients in the malicious majority case.
-We conduct each experiment for 10 independent trials and further calculate the average to achieve smooth and precise accuracy performance. {We evaluate BRIEF's accuracy and ASR by varying the total number of clients, the proportion of malicious clients, and the degree of non-iid; and further compare the performance with the baseline.}
+We set the baseline as a ``no-attack-and-defense" FL, which means it excludes the use of any cryptographic tools as well as Byzantine-robust solutions but only trains with fully honest parties.
+This reaches the highest accuracy and fastest convergence speed for FL training.
+We then set \#clients participating in the baseline training equal to \#semi-honest clients in the malicious existence case.
+We conduct each experiment for 10 independent trials and further calculate the average to achieve smooth and precise accuracy performance. {We evaluate \texttt{MUDGUARD}'s accuracy and ASR by varying the total number of clients, the proportion of malicious clients, and the degree of non-iid; and further compare the performance with the baseline.}

-From Tables~\ref{tab:comparemalipre},~\ref{tab:comparenumc}, and~\ref{tab:comparenoniid}, we see that, under GA, BA, and EA, the testing accuracy is on par with the baseline (with only a 0.008 gap on average) regardless in MNIST, FMNIST, or CIFAR-10.
-However, we notice that, compared with the baseline, the results of BRIEF under LFA, Krum, Trim and AA attacks do show slight drops (on average, 0.025, 0.057 and 0.031 in MNIST, FMNIST, and CIFAR-10, respectively).
-This is so because BRIEF here has slow convergence and large fluctuation.
+Table~\ref{tab:mnist} shows that, under GA, AA, BA, and EA, the testing accuracy is on par with the baseline (with only a 0.008 gap on average) in MNIST.
+However, compared with the baseline, the results of \texttt{MUDGUARD} under LFA, Krum, and Trim attacks show slight drops (on average, 0.025 in MNIST).
+This is so because \texttt{MUDGUARD} has slow convergence and large fluctuation.
 This is incurred by two factors.
-To reduce overheads of secure computation, we apply binary SS in SignSGD.
-SignSGD may cause some negative influence on clustering.
-Only taking the signs of the gradients as updates may ignore the effect of magnitudes of the malicious gradients.
-This may make the clustering a bit prone to inaccuracy.
-The other factor is the LFA and Krum/Trim/AA attacks either poison the training data and further poison updates or poison the local model to optimize the attacks.
-In the early stage of training, the malicious models do not perfectly fit the poisoned training data and local models yet, and thus, the semi-honest and malicious clients may be classified into the same cluster.
+To reduce the overheads of secure computations, we apply binary SS in SignSGD.
+SignSGD could cause negative impacts on clustering.
+Only taking the signs of the gradients can ignore the effect of the magnitudes of the malicious gradients.
+This makes the clustering a bit prone to inaccuracy.
+The other factor is the LFA and Krum/Trim attacks either poison the training data and further poison updates or the local model to optimize the attacks.
+In the early stage of training, the malicious models do not perfectly fit the poisoned training data and local models yet.
+Thus, the semi-honest and malicious clients could be classified into the same cluster.